-The term anorexia literally means "loss of appetite."
-However, this definition is misleading as people with anorexia nervosa are often hungry but refuse food anyway.
-People with anorexia nervosa have intense fears of becoming fat and see themselves as fat even when they are very thin.
-These individuals may try to correct this perceived "flaw" by strictly limiting food intake and exercising excessively in order to lose weight.
+The term anorexia means "loss of appetite."
+But this definition is misleading.
+People with anorexia nervosa do get hungry .
+If you have anorexia, you may have intense fears of gaining weight or becoming fat.
+You may see yourself as fat even when you're thin.
+You may think your self-worth depends on being thin.
+As a result, you may try to correct this perceived "flaw" by strictly limiting food intake and exercising excessively to lose weight.

 Who Gets Anorexia?

 Eating disorders like anorexia are more common if you're assigned female at birth compared to those assigned male at birth, though the rates in the latter group are increasing.
 If you're a person of color, you may be less likely than a White person to be asked about symptoms.
 (You're also about half as likely to be diagnosed or get treatment.)
 If you're a young LGBTQ+ person, you may have higher chances of having an eating disorder and attempting suicide compared to others your age who are heterosexual or cisgender.
 If you have a disability, you may be more likely to have an eating disorder, too.